wol-soft/php-json-schema-model-generator/docs/source/generic/required.rst

     // property example explicitly set to null.
     // allowed as the property isn't required.
     // Works only if implicitNull is enabled.
 Otherwise an exception will be thrown.
+    // If implicitNull is enabled the signature of setExample will also change to accept null.
     $example = new Example(['example' => null]);
     $example->getExample();     // returns NULL